maxutility2011/ezLiveStreaming/README.md

 | 4080 | management | Nginx | HTTP (TCP) | Used by Nginx to serve the demo UI. |
 | 1935-1940 | worker | worker | RTMP (TCP) | Used by a worker to receive live rtmp input streams, one port per stream |

 The ezKey_server uses port 5080 for serving DRM key requests.
-However, since ezKey_server runs on the same server as api_server, port 5080 does not need to be made public.
+However, since ezKey_server runs on the same host server as api_server, port 5080 does not need to be made public.

 ## Step 7: Build the services
 On the management server, build the management services,
 ```
 docker compose build api_server scheduler --no-cache
 ```
+In [compose.yaml](compose.yaml) definition, api_server relies on ezKey_server and redis, so building api_server will automatically build the two dependent services.

 On the worker server, build the live transcoding worker service,
 ```
 docker compose build worker --no-cache
 ```
 The build process will take about 1-2 minutes on its initial run.
-The docker compose file, [a relative link](compose.yaml) will create docker images for all the servers and set up the management and worker cluster.
+The docker compose file, [compose.yaml](compose.yaml) will create docker images for all the servers and set up the management and worker cluster.
 All the ezLiveStreaming docker images will be created out of a base image, https://hub.docker.com/repository/docker/maxutility2011/ezlivestreaming_baseimage/general.

 ## Step 8: Start the services